 Greenhouse Gas Emissions

-The aviation industry produces 2% of the world’s CO2 emissions, according to the The Intergovernmental Panel on Climate Change.
-As aircraft fly, jet fuel is burned and releases carbon, water vapor, nitrous oxides, sulphate, and soot into the air.
+The aviation industry produces 2% of the world’s CO2 emissions, according to the Intergovernmental Panel on Climate Change.
+As aircraft fly, jet fuel is burned and releases carbon, water vapor, nitrous oxides, sulfate, and soot into the air.
 The carbon released bonds with the oxygen in the air to form carbon dioxide.
 While carbon dioxide isn’t affected by altitude, the remaining emissions are found to have a higher impact on the environment at higher altitudes, where aircraft are flying.
-Aircraft are seeing a reduction in these emissions with the industry turning towards improving fuel consumption and fuel variety.
+Aircraft are seeing a reduction in these emissions with the industry turning towards improving fuel consumption and fuel varieties such as green aviation.

-Even before the recession of 2008, major airplane manufacturers like Boeing and Airbus) had begun pursuing more eco-friendly aircraft improvements.
+Even before the recession of 2008, major airplane manufacturers like Boeing and Airbus) had begun pursuing more eco-friendly aircraft improvements similar to green aviation.
 By 2010, Airbus introduced the A320neo, reducing fuel consumption by nearly 16%.
 On its heels came Boeing’s 787 Dreamliner, reducing usage by roughly 20%.
 Since then, reductions to consumption have been a high priority with each new model.
 It’s this pursuit that has brought about the flight of Boeing’s ecoDemonstrator, a highly recyclable aircraft with tremendous improvements to aircraft weight, drag, and other components influencing fuel efficiency.

 Alternative Fuels Aren’t Just for Cars

-When most people think green aviation, fuel consumption is the first thing that comes to mind.
+When most people think of green aviation, fuel consumption is the first thing that comes to mind.
 While improvements to fuel efficiency are an important part, diversifying fuel types is just as vital.
-Today, the aviation industry is pursuing several alternatives to traditional oil, including Honeywell’s Green Jet Fuel, ethanol and even bio-kerosene in order to identify better methods of powering aircraft and reducing emissions.
-And major airlines, like United and Virgin Atlantic, are making pledges toward utilizing these innovative fuels.
+Today, the aviation industry is pursuing several alternatives to traditional oil, including Honeywell’s Green Jet Fuel, ethanol, and even bio-kerosene in order to identify better methods of powering aircraft and reducing emissions.
+Major airlines, like United and Virgin Atlantic, are making pledges toward utilizing these innovative fuels.

 Green Aviation Involves the Supply Chain

 Here at Proponent, (formerly Kapco Global), we value green aviation.
 As a result, we have made our own internal strides toward developing and adopting environmentally sound practices and technologies.
-It’s these practices that have earned us ISO 14001 certification of our UK facility.
+It’s these practices like green aviation that have earned us ISO 14001 certification of our UK facility; which is an international standard environmental management system for improving environmental performance.
 Our belief is that excellent customer service includes proper treatment of our environment.